gochain/gochain/README.md

 ## General Documentation

-If you are looking to build DApps, deploy smart contracts, setup a private network or run a node, please say our [Documentation Repository](https://github.com/gochain-io/docs), it will be much more useful to you.
+If you are looking to build DApps, deploy smart contracts, setup a private network or run a node, please see our [Documentation Repository](https://github.com/gochain-io/docs), it will be much more useful to you.

 If you plan on working on the GoChain core code, then read on.